elos/culture/protocol/git.md

 i.e., `add the ability to create a user`

 This is the only correct format, past tense is never needed.
 Anything without an action verb is vague.
-Think about applying changsets (commits) as actions, each commit changes the code in some way.
+Think about applying changesets (commits) as actions, each commit changes the code in some way.

 When more information is needed, supply it as bullets in the details of the commmit messages.
 Always cap at three bullets